-a) Principal investigators (full professors, associate professors, or other researchers of comparable standing)
+- a) Principal investigators (full professors, associate professors, or other researchers of comparable standing) - Paste onto table a) in Appendix 7.

-\ Paste onto table a) in Appendix 7.
+(persons)

-(persons) At beginning of project At end of FY 2022 Final goal (Date: March, 2025) Researches from within the host institution 10 10 10 Foreign researchers invited from abroad 3 3 4 Researchers invited from other Japanese institutions 2 2 2 Total principal investigators 15 15 16
+At beginning of project At end of FY 2022 Final goal (Date: March, 2027) Researches from within the host institution 10 10 15 Foreign researchers invited from abroad 3 3 3 Researchers invited from other Japanese institutions 2 2 2 Total principal investigators 15 15 20 b) Total number of members Paste onto table b) in Appendix 7.